jacobmathewstprm/cyclistic_bike_share_analysis/README.md

 ![Rider Composition](images/member_casual.png).

 This pie chart shows the overall distribution of rides between annual members and casual riders.
 It reveals that casual riders make up 36.13% of all trips, which represents a significant opportunity to convert them into annual memberships.
 Annual members, who are more profitable, account for the majority of rides at 63.87%.

+#### Bike Type Preference

+[Bike Type Preference]

+This chart compares the distribution of bike types between members and casual riders.
+It shows that both groups primarily prefer classic bikes.
+However, members make up a much larger percentage of total rides on classic bikes (41.97%) compared to casual riders (23.15%).
+For electric bikes, the usage is more balanced, with members accounting for 21.37% of rides and casuals at 12.38%.
+The use of electric_scooter is negligible for both groups.